 entry continues below ↓

-As with many solvents, alcohol is poisonous and should be stored away from the reach of young children.
-It is also highly flammable and should be used only in a well-ventilated area.
+As with many solvents, denatured or rubbing alcohols should be considered poisonous and stored away from the reach of young children.
+They are also flammable and should be used only in a well-ventilated area.

 Reference: